den-sq/ouroboros/README.md

 ### Development

+_Note: As of 6/19/24, cloud-volume works best in python 3.10, so it is highly advised to use it.
+There are some aids in the pyproject.toml file._

 [Poetry](https://python-poetry.org/) is the virtual environment and dependency manager for this project.

 `poetry install` - install all dependencies of this project into a local virtual environment